ecomaikgolf/alma/README.md

 * https://www.iaik.tugraz.at/teaching/materials/os/tutorials/paging-on-intel-x86-64/
 * https://git.musl-libc.org/cgit/musl/tree

-_The list would be longer but I can't list each site where I read something.
+_The list is longer but I can't put each site where I read something.
 This list is a good place to start_

 ## Author